Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 This file is also provided in the restraints

 Now that we have all required files at hand (PDB and restraints files) it is time to setup our docking protocol.
-The idea is to execute a fast HADDOCK3 docking workflow reducing the non-negligible computational cost of HADDOCK by decreasing the sampling, without impacting too much the accuracy of the resulting models.
-For this we need to create a HADDOCK3 configuration file that will define the docking workflow.
-In contrast to HADDOCK2.X, we have much more flexibility in doing this.
-As an example, we could use this flexibility by introducing a clustering step after the initial rigid-body docking stage, select up to 4 models per cluster and refine all of those.
+In this tutorial, considering we have rather good information about the paratope and epitope, we will execute a fast HADDOCK3 docking workflow, reducing the non-negligible computational cost of HADDOCK by decreasing the sampling, without impacting too much the accuracy of the resulting models.

 topoaa